skypilot-org/skypilot/README.md

   <img src="https://i.imgur.com/TgamzZ2.gif" alt="SkyPilot Demo"/>
 </p>

+More YAML examples can be found in the [**`examples`**](./examples) folder.

+Besides YAML and CLI, SkyPilot offers a corresponding [Python API](https://github.com/skypilot-org/skypilot/blob/master/sky/core.py) for more advanced programmatic use.

-Please refer to [Quickstart](https://skypilot.readthedocs.io/en/latest/getting-started/quickstart.html) for more on how to use SkyPilot.
+Refer to [Quickstart](https://skypilot.readthedocs.io/en/latest/getting-started/quickstart.html) for more on how to get started with SkyPilot.

 ## Issues, feature requests and questions
 We are excited to hear your feedback!
 SkyPilot has two channels for engaging with the community - [GitHub Issues](https://github.com/skypilot-org/skypilot/issues) and [GitHub Discussions](https://github.com/skypilot-org/skypilot/discussions).